Get Started

 Transcript:

-Hey!
+Hey.
 So today, guys, we are diving into one of the most wonderful and also financially challenging times of the year.
 Yes, the holidays are in full swing.
-Joining us is Kimberley Gillan, author of How Low Can You Go?
-Kimberley is here to help us navigate the hidden expenses of holidays.
-We're going to tackle some tough but timely questions, such as: should you go into debt for Christmas?
+Now joining us is Kimberly Gillen, author of how Low Can you Go.
+Now, kimberly is here to help us navigate the hidden expenses of holidays.
+We're going to be tackling some tough but timely questions, things like should you go into debt for Christmas?
 Is it possible to have a meaningful celebration without breaking the bank?
-And what about all those retail and supermarket traps during this season of giving?
-Kimberley will share smart strategies for creating a low-cost holiday, tips for handling the temptation to overspend, and advice on how to keep holiday food, entertainment, and decorations on a budget.
+And what about all those retail and supermarket traps that hit us during the season of giving?
+Kimberly will share smart strategies for creating your own low-cost holiday, tips for handling the temptation to overspend and how to keep your holiday food, entertainment and even decorations on a budget.
 Stay tuned.

 You're listening to the Debt-Free Dad Podcast with Brad Nelson.
-Brad and his co-hosts have experienced the anxiety of living paycheck to paycheck before learning the fundamentals of financial success.
+Brad and his co-hosts experience the anxiety of living paycheck to paycheck before learning the fundamentals of financial success.
 They are now on a mission to empower regular people to pay off their debt for good and enjoy happier, less stressful lives.
-Keep listening for inspirational interviews, tips, tricks, and practical advice to gain financial freedom.
+Keep listening for inspirational interviews, tips, tricks and practical advice to gain financial freedom.

 Hey, welcome to today's show, guys.
 I am Brad Nelson, founder of Debt-Free Dad.
-I paid off about $45,000 in debt and have been debt-free now for more than 11 years, outside of my mortgage.
-I've also helped thousands of others save and pay off tens of millions of dollars with the work we do here at Debt-Free Dad.
-After listening to this episode, if you're ready to make changes and want to take your finances to the next level, I've got an amazing resource to share later in the show that can help you see better results with your finances in as little as 30 to 60 days.
+I paid off about $45,000 of debt, have been debt-free now for more than 11 years, outside of my mortgage.
+I've also been fortunate to help thousands of other people save and pay off tens of millions of dollars with the work that we do here at Debt-Free Dad.
+Now, after listening to this episode, guys, if you are an individual who's ready to make some changes, you're ready.
+You're sick and tired of the paycheck to paycheck life and you want to take your finances to the next level.
+I've got an amazing resource I'm going to be sharing later on today's show that's going to help you see better results with your finances, seriously, guys, in as little as 30 to 60 days.
 So stick around for that.

-Absolutely!
-For our listeners, a little backstory: we actually had Kimberley on about a week and a half ago, and she's going to have another episode coming up here in a few weeks.
-When she started talking about her tips for holiday savings, I thought, "Oh my gosh, we need to have an episode for the holidays!" because it's such a big and sometimes stressful time of the year.
-So, Kimberley, can you share a quick background with our listeners?
-You've written a book and are helping people save extra money with meal prep and healthy eating.
+Hey, kimberly, welcome to the Debt-Free Dad podcast.
+So glad that you're joining us here today.
+Thank you, it's great to be here.
+Yeah, absolutely so.
+As a little kind of backstory for our listeners, we actually had Kimberly on here about a week and a half ago and she's going to have another episode coming up here in a few weeks for you guys.
+And then she started talking about her tips for holiday savings.
+I was like, oh my gosh, we have to have an episode for you during the holidays because that's such a big topic, most stressful times of the year.
+So, kimberly, can you share just real quick with our listeners a little background.
+You've written a book and you really are helping people more with healthy eating, meal prep and really learning some cool ways to save some extra money in the house.

 Yeah, yeah, I love that.